 Polyethylene membranes offer a useful combination of flow, stability, and material simplicity.
 They are also relevant in venting applications, where the membrane must allow gas passage while helping prevent liquid breakthrough.

-Solvent Filtration - Appropriate for compatible non-aqueous solvents and chromatography sample preparation.
+Polyethylene membranes can be used for compatible non-aqueous solvents and chromatography sample preparation.

-Routine Sample Preparation - Useful for removing particulates ahead of analysis, particularly where a hydrophobic membrane is required.
+PE membranes are useful for removing particulates ahead of analysis, particularly where a hydrophobic membrane is required.

 | Format | Available options | Typical use |